 Zenni is a direct-to-consumer brand which means they are able to give you some extraordinary prices compared to other retailers.
-Zenni has been able to keep their prices ultra-affordable by designing and manufacturing all of their eyewear in-house as oppose to licensing other brands.
+Zenni has been able to keep its prices ultra-affordable by designing and manufacturing all of its eyewear in-house as opposed to licensing other brands.

 Along with that, they also have state-of-the-art production facilities that include some extremely advanced labs that produce prescription lenses and edge lenses.

-They are also an online-only company, which substantially reduces their overhead cost of having physical locations.
+They are also an online-only company, which substantially reduces the overhead cost of having physical locations.

 As I mentioned earlier, I finally decided to order a pair of Zenni glasses.
 I figured If I am going to give an honest opinion about these glasses, I had to give them a try.

 With blue light being a hot topic lately since so many people are working remotely as well as many children doing distance learning, I ordered my pair from Zenni with their blue light blocking lenses.